andrewmcaleavey/ReliableTrendIndex/README.md

 ## License

-This package is licensed under the MIT license.
+This package is licensed under the GNU Affero General Public License (AGPL) 3.